The Challenges of Living in Rural Japan

 Learning the language itself is a major undertaking.
 And the lack of language competency can lead to immense frustration.
 Daily mistakes all add up.

-This might be misunderstanding a closed road sign or being unable to understand important paperwork by one’s self.
+This might be misunderstanding traffic signs or being unable to understand important paperwork by one’s self.
 There is isolation in being unable to have meaningful, nuanced conversations.

 Limited Access to Goods and Services

 Another challenge of living in rural Japan is limited access to goods and services.
 While larger cities in Japan have a wide variety of shops, restaurants, and entertainment options, rural areas are different.
 This can be particularly challenging for foreigners who are used to having access to a wider range of conveniences.
-For example, finding specialty ingredients for cooking or certain types of international cuisine may be difficult or impossible.
+For example, finding ingredients for international cuisine may be impossible.

 This was one of the first things I noticed upon moving to rural Japan.
 I can be a bit particular when it comes to what products I like to use.
 As there are no boutiques or more specialty stores in my area.
 Options for things like shampoo or deodorant at the local supermarket aren’t my taste.
 While online shopping at amazon.jp and Rakuten are possible, the products are more limited and the shipping fees are generally higher.